rasmuserik/bogapp/README.md

 # Roadmap

 ## v0.1.0

-Full rewrite of MoBibl and RDF into JavaScript
+Core functionality:

-- basic functionality from <a href="https://github.com/solsort/mobibl">MoBibl</a>
+- rewrite basic functionality from <a href="https://github.com/solsort/mobibl">MoBibl</a>
-- basic functionality <a href="https://github.com/solsort/rdf">solsort/RDF</a>
+- rewrite basic functionality from <a href="https://github.com/solsort/rdf">solsort/RDF</a>
+- sections
+    - *bogapp* general information about books (and the app)
+    - *bibdata*  bibliographic data
+    - *biblioteksapp* information about / from the libraries
+- serverside rendering / search engine optimised, to encourage discovery of literature through organic search

+Non-functional requirements:

+- new design(Material), probably partly based on DDB-App when it becomes open source
+- unit testing/coverage
+- made with mainstream technologies: JavaScript/React to make it easy for other developers to get into the code
+- as contributor friendly as possible (contributing guide, get-started-issues, etc.), and start building community around the app development

 # Steering

 - Keep number dependencies low
 - Choose mainstream technologies
+- Keep it simple
-- Major decisions should be documented here, with underlying reason
+- Major decisions is documented here, with underlying reason.
+Choices are always up for wall-arguet discussions.

 List of decisions with motivation/reason: